JohnathonNow/WebPortfolio-Hugo/content/projects/consistency4/index.md

 +++
-date = "2021-06-27T02:24:00-04:00"
+date = "2021-06-28T08:38:00-04:00"
 draft = false
-title = "Sequential Consistency Sandbox" tags = [ "Projects" ]
+title = "PRAM Consistency Sandbox" tags = [ "Projects" ]
 categories = [ "For Fun" ]
 series = [ "Consistency", "Interactable" ]
 +++

-A distributed system that meets the condition "the result of any execution is the same as if the operations of all processers were executed in some sequential order, and the operations of each individual process appear in this sequence in the order specified by its program" is said to be **Sequentially consistent**.
+A weaker model than causal consistency is **PRAM Consistency**.
+In order for a system to be PRAM consistent, each process must see its own operations in program order, and operations from a single source must be seen in the order they were issued.

 <!--more-->